snyk-labs/snyk-cloud-aws-importer/.github/CONTRIBUTING.md

 ## Code standards

-Ensure that your code adheres to the included `.eslintrc` config by running `npm run lint`.
+Ensure that your code adheres to the `black` formatting style and that imports are consistent with `isort`.

 ## Sending pull requests